 I use SiteGround for my site hosting, which specialises in supporting Divi.
 For image compression, I like the Smush plugin.
 In 2019, Elegant Themes added a built-in minifier to Divi, which you can turn on so the page will load static CSS, speeding up load times.

-All of these are standard steps you’d take to speed up any website, not just Divi, but if you’re worried about load speed these are simple ways to improve it.
+All of these are standard steps you’d take to speed up any website.
+If you’re worried about load speed these are simple ways to improve it.

 Is Divi hard to learn?